Washington's congressional districts

 The following is a list of the ten congressional districts in the U.S. state of Washington.

-This article partially describes districts prior to the 2012 redistricting.

-At large

 From the time that Washington Territory was formed in 1853, through statehood in 1889, Washington Territory elected an at-large non-voting Delegate to the United States House of Representatives.
 At different times in its history, the state of Washington has also elected one or more representatives At-large statewide.
+Washington gained its 10th district following reapportionment after the 2010 census.

 Current districts and representatives

-List of members of the United States House delegation from Washington, their terms, their district boundaries, and the district political ratings according to the CPVI.
+This is a list of United States representatives from Washington, their terms, their district boundaries, and the district political ratings according to the CPVI.
 The delegation has a total of 10 members, including 8 Democrats and 2 Republicans.

 Historical and present district boundaries

 Table of United States congressional district boundary maps in the State of Washington, presented chronologically.
 All redistricting events that took place in Washington between 1973 and 2013 are shown.